Ge0/ge0.github.io/_posts/2020-10-26-should-i-learn-this-or-that.md

 I like writing, so here I am writing.

-You may think that I am digress from the original questions.
+You may think that I am digressing from the original questions.
 Actually I don't think I do so.

 I just don’t want to answer those questions.
 I may have answers, but they are not the one you are looking for.